gt-sse-center/autora-user-cookiecutter/{{ cookiecutter.__project_slug }}/readmes/README_FIREBASE_super_experiment.md

 In your command line a dialog should appear.

-- Choose (my selecting and pressing the space bar):
+- Choose (by selecting and pressing space bar):
     - Firestore: Configure security rules and indexes files for Firestore
     - Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
     - Press `Enter`